pitamseth/QR_Code_Generator/README.md

 # QR_Code_Generator      MADE BY PITAM SETH
-You can generate QR code for any website
+You can generate QR code for any website.
 1st you need to put the website name.
 Then put the valid url of that website and click on generate.
 After generating the QR code, click on save image.